yknivag/wp-iaml-plugin/readme.txt

 == Changelog ==

 = 1.0.0 =
 * Initial release, it's a "lite" version.
-Versions 1.x will come soon with automatic meta-data detection.
+Versions 1.1 will come in the future with automatic meta-data detection.

+= 1.0.2 =
+* Updated latest tested WP version.

 == ROADMAP ==